shishifubing/app-cli-autoscroll/README.md

 ```
 If config.txt is defined like this, the process will listen for changes in that
 file and update itself.
-Arguments in that case can be placed wherever - on one line, on several lines
+Arguments can be placed wherever - on one line, on several lines
 It checks the file for changes every `--config-interval`.
 For example:
 ```